What Can We Learn From Benjamin Franklin

 Lesson 5 — Pride puts up a strong fight.
 We would have to fight even harder.

-5. While practicing his virtues diligently he was upset that he was not as disciplined and perfect as he wanted to be.
+5. While practicing his virtues diligently, Benjamin was upset that he was not as disciplined and perfect as he wanted to be.
 Then he realized that he did not want to be that perfect as it would cause jealousy and envy in people close to him — thus pushing them away.

 6. His determination was as strong as the coconut that falls on someone’s head but still does not break.